Welcome, The One Mission Day Camp Counselors!

 The One Mission Day Camp is located on a small field of Dana Hall School campus (45 Dana Road, Wellesley MA).

 Our activities will take place at the front of the Shipley Center.
-Parking is located right next to the center.
-If you click the address above, it will take you directly to the correct area.
 Please note that if you are driving and parking at Dana Hall, we will need to know your car make, model, color and plate # so that we can have a parking pass obtained for you.
+We will ask you for this information on Sunday.

-Please note that parking is extremely limited.
-We encourage you to use the Whatsapp group to carpool with fellow counselors (even if it’s parking at a nearby lot and only carpooling the last few minutes).
+Please note that parking is extremely limited, and located across campus from where we will hold camp.
+We encourage you to use the Whatsapp group to carpool with fellow counselors (even if it’s parking at the nearby commuter rail lot and only carpooling the last few minutes - we will reimburse parking at the Wellesley commuter rail parking lot).
 LINX Camps operates on the same campus, and starts earlier than we do.
-Because of this, parking is not always easy to find.
+Because of this, parking is usually very difficult to find.

 Theme Days